Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 Blend left (neck)Blend centerBlend right (bridge)

-Push (parallel)Classic warm J-neckScooped, the J-Bass soundPunchy, mid-forward
+Push (parallel)Warm J-neckScooped, the J-Bass soundPunchy, mid-forward

-Pull (series)Fat, P-Bass territoryHollow, experimentalBridge solo
+Pull (series)Fat, P-Bass territoryBalance tiltBridge-led

 Parts